IRIS Jamaran: Countermeasures

-Sensors & equipment
+Sensors and equipment

-The ship is equipped with one Asr passive electronically scanned array long-range radar for air and surface search and tracking, installed on the roof of forward of the funnel.
-The ship is also fitted with two navigation radars on the mainmast.
-The ship is equipped with one fire control radar.
+The ship was equipped with one Asr passive electronically scanned array long-range radar for air and surface search and tracking, installed on the roof of forward of the funnel.
+The ship was also fitted with two navigation radars on the mainmast.
+The ship was equipped with one fire control radar.

-The ship's equipment in detail are: S and X band radars, tactical aviation radar, radar processor and fire-control systems, subsurface sonar and echo sounder, surface and subsurface communication & internal communication and computer network systems, ECM, ECCM, and navigation systems, electroptical and stabilizer and synchronizer systems, alert system against chemical-microbial attacks and doors and air conditioning system with impenetrability and resistance capability during these attacks, Automated navigation system and some other systems.

 Propulsion

 The Moudge-class vessels are powered by two 10,000 hp engines, and uses four diesel generators which each generate 550 kW.
 The Moudge class can reach a maximum speed of 30 kn.

 Helicopter landing platform

-Jamaran can accommodate a medium-sized helicopter and can also run a helicopter in-flight refueling (HIFR) operation when a helicopter approaches on the landing platform, which is not necessarily suited for landing operations.
+Jamaran could accommodate a medium-sized helicopter, and could also perform helicopter in-flight refueling (HIFR) operations.